-Includes, but is not limited to, unauthorized access to, modification of, use of, creation or destruction of computer-stored data and programs and the inappropriate use of electronic devices and instruments.
+Includes, but is not limited to, unauthorized access to, modification of, use of, creation or destruction of computer-stored data and programs.

-- Discipline of an out-of-school suspension period of up to ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period up to one (1) calendar year through alternative placement or expulsion as determined by the school officials with consideration for cost of repair or replacement of damaged item(s). - 2.
-Notification of parents/guardians of discipline.
+Discipline of an out-of-school suspension period up to ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period up to one (1) calendar year through alternative placement or expulsion as determined by the school officials with consideration for cost of repair or replacement of damaged item(s).

+1. Notification of parents/guardians of discipline.